jakearchibald/simple-serviceworker-tutorial/README.md

 }
 ```

 Refresh the page, watch the console, and once the new ServiceWorker is active, refresh again.
 Different response!

-This is how you create responses manually!
+This is how you create responses manually.

 # Further reading